olasitarska/coc-handbook/visibility.md

 # Code of Conduct visibility

-One of the most important things to do before and during the event is making sure that everyone knows about existance of Code of Conduct and have no problems to find details about it.
+One of the most important things to do before and during the event is making sure that everyone knows about existence of Code of Conduct and have no problems to find details about it.
 Failing to communicate about it might cause unnecessary discussions in case of problems or might discourage some people from attending the event.